JasonLeon01/PySF-AutoGenerator/README.md

 - Ensure all prerequisites are properly installed before running the build script
 - Make sure Python 3.12.0 is accessible via the `py -3.12` command
 - LLVM must be properly configured in your system PATH

-## Known Limitations
-- Clang/LLVM compile checks currently fail due to attempts to bind rvalues to `sf::String&` (non-const reference), resulting in errors such as `invalid operands to binary expression`.
-The current auto-generated binding code includes such cases and requires adjustments.
-- Visual Studio 2026 (`VS2026`) is currently not supported for CMake builds.

 ## Troubleshooting
 - If you encounter CMake version issues, ensure you're using a version less than 4.0